ravi-maithrey/hasklearn/README.md

 ## Contents

 As of December 2022, this library has methods for Linear and Logistic Regression, KNN and Naive Bayes.
-The idea was to be as close of an approximation of sklearn in python as possible.
+The idea is for this library to be as close of an approximation of sklearn in python as possible.

 ## Implementation Details